PAVAN-221/Demo/README.md

 ## React Components
 We can organized groups of elements into React components.

-A basic function component is written similarly to a regular JavaScript function with a couple of differences.
+A basic function component is written similarly to a regular JavaScript function with a couple of differences.<br/>
    1.Component names must start with a capital letter (that is, MyComponent, instead of myComponent)<br/>
    2.Components, unlike JavaScript functions, must return JSX.